keriotisna/Project-Showcase/README.md

 ## Generative AI
 ---

-> [!NOTE] Course Overview
->
+**Course Overview**

-> - Learned a variety of basic and advanced generative model architectures and the mathematical principals behind them.
+- Learned a variety of basic and advanced generative model architectures and the mathematical principals behind them.
-> - Covered various popular research papers for generative models and discussed their applications and theory behind their implementations.
+- Covered various popular research papers for generative models and discussed their applications and theory behind their implementations.

 **Detailed Course Description**